-Following focus groups and conversations with key stakeholders and partners across the whole RE world, a list of the next major research questions/ areas of importance for RE has been developed.
-These seven pilot project ideas are as follows:
+- Following focus groups and conversations with key stakeholders and partners across the whole RE world, a list of major research questions/ areas of importance for RE was developed.
+These were:

 1: The challenge of curriculum design in RE